 An armed and dangerous suspect has hidden somewhere in the area, and police have ordered a lockdown of all homes and businesses.

 A delivery driver accidentally drives through the corner of your building, creating extensive damage and structural instability – not to mention a gaping, unsecured hole in the side of your facility.

 Now answer these questions: Are you and your employees prepared for any of these situations?
 How many nightmare scenarios can you imagine?
 Are you prepared for those?

-Some of these hypotheticals may appear far-fetched — but they are absolutely within the realm of possibility, no matter how unlikely they may seem.
+Some of the hypotheticals at the top of this piece may appear far-fetched — but they are absolutely within the realm of possibility, no matter how unlikely they may seem.
 It will only make matters worse if, as a business or property owner, you don’t realize you’re ill-prepared for an emergency situation until you’re already smack-dab in the middle of it.

 With no emergency response plan in place, business owners will be forced to rely on untrained and unprepared employees to improvise in the midst of emergency while remaining calm and collected through it all.